greghendershott/frog/README.md

 If you're using GitHub Pages, you can commit and push to deploy to your real site.

+## Tips

+- If you use Emacs, try markdown-mode.
+Markdown is _really_ simple, but markdown-mode makes it even more enjoyable.

 ## To-Do

 Some things on the "roadmap" (provided anyone wants them):